Favorite Photographers

 Ernst Haas (1921-1986)

 I’m not sure if there’s an element of poetic appropriateness to this, but it was actually at Ikea that I first saw Ernst Haas’s work.
 The image I encountered was one he captured on Route 66 in Albuquerque not long after a rainstorm passed.
-With the sun close to the horizon and dark clouds in the distance, his pioneering use of color film, which many in the high art world frowned upon as garish, and a telephoto lens makes the cluster of activity on that highway pop.
+With the sun close to the horizon and dark clouds in the distance, his pioneering use of color film, which many in the high art world frowned upon as garish, and his use of a telephoto lens makes the cluster of activity on that highway pop.
 The sheen of fresh rainwater on the ground only adds to the image’s power.

 More information: